-An online buyer chase for the valuable products, because a product of average quality or value is often available in their local markets.
+An online buyer chases for the valuable products because a product of average quality or value is often available in their local markets.
 They visit your online store to avail, and you have to showcase the key features or the quality attributes they are looking for.

 WordPress has a supportive community of developers, designers, and experts who give the best eCommerce tips.
-They have listed lots of free tools for beginners to start an online store as soon as possible.
+They have listed many free tools for beginners to start an online store as soon as possible.

 In every niche, you may find bloggers and influencers.
 They have an understanding of different user communities and have a fan following.
-In order to appease their readers, they carry extensive research and product top-notch content.
+To appease their readers, they carry extensive research and product top-notch content.
 For market insights and expert tips, you need to follow them.

 Darren Rowse, the founder of ProBlogger and a well-known author, reveals that;

 The search engines read a web URL before scanning the body content.
-In WordPress, by default, the URL structure is not SEO friendly.
+On WordPress, by default, the URL structure is not SEO-friendly.
 You can change it from the permalink section in the settings of your website.

-The best eCommerce tips will allude to the fact that your website will need a lot of changes over time.
-The beginners often start with little knowledge but soon becomes an intermediate user by following the experts.
+The best eCommerce tips will allude to the fact that your website will need many changes over time.
+The beginners often start with little knowledge, but soon becomes an intermediate user by following the experts.
 The things you can learn yourself in weeks can be learned by reading a few experts that include their valuable experiences.